 Basic part numbers: Oil- Mahle OX254D4, Cabin- ____, Engine- ____.
 NGK Iridium IX plugs- _____, Continental Accessory Belt- 99919237950 CTT.

-For servicing your car, visit TrackSpec Autosports in Fremont, CA, and for diagnostic and automotive electronics check out OBDinnovations.
+For servicing your car, visit TrackSpec Autosports in Fremont, CA, for diagnostic and automotive electronics check out OBDinnovations, and if you like driving visit GTGdrives.

 Be notified of